LIYSF Terms & Conditions

 - The cancellation date is calculated on the day of receipt of written notification of cancellation.

 - Cancellations must be made in writing by e-mail.

 3.5.1 Those attending LIYSF will be given access to the online content after LIYSF finishes to re-watch lectures or view other parallel sessions.
 This will be given for a limited time only.

 3.5.2 It is possible to transfer your place from attending the in-person event to attend instead LIYSF virtual.
-Any transfer request must be made in writing to firstname.lastname@example.org and accepted by 12th May 2021.
+Any transfer request must be made in writing to [email protected] and accepted by 12th May 2022.
 In such cases any monies paid can be transferred to pay the full fees for LIYSF VIRTUAL.
-After 12th May further charges will apply if you wish to transfer and charges as per above cancellation schedule from 30th May are in force.

 3.6 IF LIYSF HAS TO MAKE CHANGES